annadeen2/data-analysis-housing-insecurity/README.md

-# data-analysis-housing-insecurity

-# Analysis of New York City's unemployment rate throughout 2020 by census tract and median income and market rental rate data sets from 01/2014 to 08/2020
+# Analysis of New York City's unemployment rate for the year of 2020 by census tract and median income and market rental rate data sets from 01/2014 to 08/2020

-This repository contains data, analytic code, and findings that support portions of an upcoming article on housing insecurity in New York City.
+This repository contains data, analytic code, and findings that support portions of an  article on housing insecurity in New York City.

 ## Data

-This analysis uses Jupyter Notebooks, CSVs, and Google spreadsheets.
+This analysis uses Jupyter Notebooks, CSVs, and Google Sheets.

 The CSVs come from the following sources:

 - The DEEP-MAPS model of the labor force:
-  - `unemployment-data.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
-The Tract-Level Data for 2020 (retitled unemployment-data.csv for this analysis) can be downloaded from https://www.deepmaps.io/data/.
+  - `Data/deepmaps_tractdata_december2020_prelim.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
+The Tract-Level Data for 2020 is too large to be added on Github but can be downloaded from https://www.deepmaps.io/data/.
 - Geographic identifiers:
-  - `geoid.csv`: Shows geographic identifiers, or GEOIDs, and census tracts for New York City
+  - `Data/geoid.csv`: Shows geographic identifiers, or GEOIDs, and census tracts for New York City.
+This data was pared down from a dataset that can be downloaded at [Census Reporter](https://censusreporter.org/data/table/?table=B03002&geo_ids=140|16000US3651000).
 - ZIP codes:
-  - `zip-tract.csv`: Shows ZIP codes and their corresponding census tracts for the U.S., including New York City
+  - `Data/zip-tract.csv`: Shows ZIP codes and their corresponding census tracts for the U.S., including New York City.
+This data can be downloaded [here](http://insertlink.com)

 Each of the CSVs contain, among others, the following columns relevant to the analysis: